-What [RH031 trade name] contains
+What [RH046 trade name] contains

-- The active ingredient is levonorgestrel 1.5 mg. - The other ingredients of [RH031 trade name] are lactose monohydrate, maize starch, povidone, colloidal silicon dioxide and magnesium stearate.
+- The active ingredient is levonorgestrel. - The other ingredients of [RH046 trade name] are lactose monohydrate, maize starch, povidone, colloidal anhydrous silica and magnesium stearate.

-What [RH031 trade name] looks like and contents of the pack
+What [RH046 trade name] looks like and contents of the pack

-White to off-white, round, uncoated tablets.
-They are flat on the top and bottom with a flat edge.
-The tablets have '145' debossed (stamped into) on one side and are plain on the other side.
+[RH046 trade name] are white to off-white, round uncoated tablets.
+They are flat on the top and bottom with a bevelled edge.
+The tablets are plain on both side

-Clear colourless plastic (PVC/PVdC) on aluminium foil blister cards, each containing 1 tablet.
-Available in cartons of 1 x 1 tablet.
+The tablets are packed in a clear plastic (PVC/PE/PVDC) on aluminium foil blister cards, each containing 1 tablet.
+Available in cartons of 1×1 tablets.